HINF 410 Information Technology Overview 3 CR

-HINF 504 Business of Healthcare Information Technology 3 Credits
+HINF 504 Business of Healthcare Information Technology 3 CR

 Introduces the student to the business of healthcare at both an industry and individual business level.
 Includes department design, management of capital and operating budgets, budget planning process, strategic planning, and concepts necessary for the preparation and interpretation of financial statements.
 Additionally, the vendor identification and selection process as well as contract management will be discussed as it pertains to the healthcare environment.
 Prerequisites: HINF 501 and HINF 502

-HINF 550 Workflow Design & Reengineering 3 Credits
+HINF 550 Workflow Design & Reengineering 3 CR

 Introduces process mapping and workflow management.
 The intricacies of observing, recording, analyzing and improving processes within the healthcare setting will be discussed and analyzed.
 Issues arising from the development, dissemination, implementation, and use of health information technologies (information systems, monitoring systems, etc.) on individuals and organizations will be explored.
 The concepts of usability, learnability, likeability, ergonomic and universal design of solutions will also be discussed in depth.
 Social and ethical issues will also be introduced.
 Prerequisite: HINF 501

-HINF 551 Leading & Influencing with Integrity 3 Credits
+HINF 551 Leading & Influencing with Integrity 3 CR

-HINF 552 Evidence Based Practice & Clinical Decision Support 3 Credits
+HINF 552 Evidence Based Practice & Clinical Decision Support 3 CR

 Evidenced based practice (EBP) qualitative and quantitative methodologies will be analyzed within the scope of the healthcare industry.
 Topics include identification, interpretation, and evaluation of research information sources, research design, data collection, computer-based data analyses, privacy and protection of human subjects.
 Clinical Decision Support (CDS) technologies which provide tools for the healthcare providers’ decision making will be examined and debated.
 Data warehouses will also be discussed as it relat4es to facilitating and optimizing the research methodologies.

-HINF 600 Special Topics in Healthcare Informatics 3 Credits
+HINF 600 Special Topics in Healthcare Informatics 3 CR

 Designated new or occasional courses that may or may not become part of the department’s permanent course offerings.
 Prerequisites are established by the department as appropriate for the specific course.